kas-lab/mirte_playground/docs/source/2025/day1/mirte_setup.rst

 Connecting to the robot with ethernet
 =====================================
 If you connect it to your laptop, you'll need to change one setting to have your laptop give your robot an IP address.
-Go to settings, Network, Wired settings, IPv4, click on "Shared to other computers".
+Go to settings, Network, Wired settings, IPv4 (:menuselection:`Settings --> Network --> Wired settings --> IPv4`), click on "Shared to other computers".
 See the attachment for the button.
 You might need to unplug and plug it back in after changing the settings.

 .. image:: images/ethernet_settings.png